fawazar94/DirectLink/readme.md

 Even more, you can share the WhatsApp link of your own number if people usually need to contact you in case you work as a freelancer.
 ## Notes
 - A link of a folder cannot be converted; the link has to be directing to a file.
+- Make sure the link you are sharing is public (anyone with the link can access) in order for it to be successfully converted.
 - You can change the hotkeys from the NVDA menu> preferences> input gestures.
 - If you find a certain format of a phone number that is not detected, you can email me with an example.
 - Certain type of files and sizes in Google Drive might take you to a page that says "Google Drive can't scan this file for viruses." in that case, you have to click on download anyway link.